-This guide outlines the process of configuring an event-based data logger to capture snapshots.
-It covers setting up triggers based on conditions or using a software button for manual operation.
+This article outlines the process of configuring an event-based data logger to capture snapshots.

 Sections